 - Rest - This is important for initial healing because without an appropriate amount of rest you are at risk for increased inflammation, pain and re-injury of your shoulder.

 - Avoid Activity that caused your shoulder injury. - While resting your shoulder it's also important to avoid all activities that may have caused your symptoms and any repetitive shoulder or arm movement.
 This may include reduced activities in your job if that has caused your shoulder injury.
 Continuing on with regular activities can increase the severity of your injury, turning a mild to moderate case of rotator cuff injury into serious damage or leading to a frozen shoulder.

-- Apply cold compression Immediate cold compression (using the ColdCure Technology® Shoulder Freezie Wrap®) will allow you to manage pain while getting rid of swelling and inflammation.
+- Apply a Cold Compress or Ice Pack - The use of immediate cold at the onset of your injury (or during flareups) will allow you to manage pain while getting rid of swelling and inflammation.

 If Surgery is Required

-The surgery that your surgeon will recommend for your will depend on the level of your pain and the type of injury to the shoulder and the amount of damage from your physical exams, x-rays and MRI results.
+The surgery that your surgeon will recommend for you will depend on the level of your pain and the type of injury to the shoulder and the amount of damage from your physical exams, x-rays and MRI results.

 It is always highly recommended that anyone considering surgery always have a clear understanding of the risks as well as the benefits of elective surgery.
 In addition, one should also be aware of the success rate of the particular surgery in question combined with the post-surgical recommendations that will typically have an impact on your chances of success.
 As an example, in nearly all cases of rotator cuff repair surgery (in both arthroscopic and open), immediate postoperative physiotherapy (stretching, exercise) is initiated generally lasting from 12 to 16 weeks.
-Your surgeon should provide a treatment plan to help you regain normal use as soon as possible.
+Your surgeon should provide a treatment plan to help you regain normal use of your shoulder as soon as possible.